 - Profile Survey - All Entities

-- Annual Broadcasting Survey – Licensees are to file their annual data electronically from DCS, unless otherwise specified.
+- Annual Broadcasting Survey – Licensees are to file their annual data electronically using DCS.

 - Broadcasting Licence Fee Return (LFR) Forms – Licensees are to file their annual LFR forms electronically in DCS unless otherwise notified.